 Concrete was used extensively in ancient Rome and was used to build ancient famous buildings such as the pantheon

 The Pantheon dome is one of the biggest in the world and the biggest of its kind.
-It has a hole in its center called Oculos that yes, leaves water pour in when it is raining
+It has a hole in its center called Oculos that yes, leaves water pour in when it rains!

 There is a law in Rome that protects cats.
-This explain why in some locations such as Rome’s pyramid and nearby protestant cemetery there are thriving colonies.
+This explains why in some locations such as Rome’s pyramid and nearby protestant cemetery there are thriving colonies.

 As well as cats, Rome has peculiar birds, the storni.
-The create elaborate geometries in Rome sky that look like a dance: look up at sundown for an incredible show!
+They create elaborate geometries in Rome sky that look like a dance: look up at sundown for an incredible show!
+Have you seen the movie Gladiator?
+Yep, that’s them 🙂

-Rome went thought a period when Egyptian art was very fashionable.
+Rome went through a period when Egyptian art was very fashionable.
 This is why you see in the city many Egyptian obelisks and even a pyramid!

 Rome receives over 15 million tourists each year.
 2017 saw over 21 million tourists visiting and August 2018 alone saw over 1 million arrivals